 Think of all those movies set in New York.
 I am sure you can come up with quite a few that feature a romantic tour through Central Park, in a horse drawn carriage.
 Preferably in the snow, however snow wasn’t an option in May… so a sunny afternoon it was instead.

 All carriages go exactly the same route and just follow one another.
-So you don’t really get an exclusive and private experience… instead it feels a bit like being at a fun fair.
+So you don’t really get an exclusive and private experience… instead it feels a bit like being at a fun fair (and not in a good way).

 Another thing I would not spend money on again is going up the Freedom Tower (or One World Trade Center, as it is officially called).
 From the outside the Freedom Tower is stunning.
 Having seen it in various stages of building work during our previous visits, last year we decided to actually go up to the viewing platform.
 As we pre-booked our tickets, we timed it to coincide with sunset, for spectacular views of the skyline.
 We’ve been up the Empire State Building twice before, so were looking forward to seeing the skyline from a different angle this time.